 After joining the Red Hot Chili Peppers at age 18, Frusciante went from practicing his craft 15 hours a day to spending $500 a day on heroin while living in a hotel.
-He found himself in the middle of a perfect storm of addiction, easy availability of heroin, money to burn, and a lifestyle that supported and encouraged indulging substances and weirdness.
-The guitarist was instrumental in crafting multiple eras in RHCP's signature sound, from his early, Hendrix-influenced funk style to later contributions as a backing vocalist, effects pedal guru, and occasional shred master.
+He found himself in the middle of a perfect storm of addiction with easy access, money to burn, and a lifestyle that supported and encouraged his vices.
+Through it all, the guitarist was instrumental in crafting RHCP's signature sound across multiple eras, from his early, Hendrix-influenced funk style to later contributions as a backing vocalist, effects pedal guru, and occasional shred master.

 A major part of the LA scene in the early '90s, Frusciante traveled in the same circles as the likes of Johnny Depp, who made a harrowing film about his friend.
-The Johnny Depp documentary Stuff, co-directed by Gibby Haynes of Butthole Surfers, was a wakeup call; it depicted the guitarist living in squalor, out of his mind on drugs, after River Phoenix's death (John Frusciante and River Phoenix were on a days-long drug bender when the latter collapsed, and died, outside of the Viper Room).
+The Johnny Depp documentary Stuff, co-directed by rock frontman Gibby Haynes, was a wakeup call; it depicted the guitarist living high and in squalor after River Phoenix's death (John Frusciante and River Phoenix were on a days-long bender when the latter collapsed and died outside of the Viper Room in 1993).
 Throughout all of it, Chili Peppers bassist Flea never left his struggling bandmate's side.

 He Intentionally Sabotaged The Red Hot Chili Peppers On SNL

-Frusciante wasn't all that thrilled that the Red Hot Chili Peppers' fifth album, Blood, Sugar, Sex Magik, catapulted the band into superstar status, selling seven million copies in the US and more than 13 million worldwide.
-He loved the level of success achieved from the band's previous album, Mother's Milk, which saw them headlining mid-sized venues and making a living off music without endless mainstream media exposure and corporate pressure from labels, promoters, and radio and TV.
+Frusciante had a hard time dealing with how the Red Hot Chili Peppers' fifth album, Blood, Sugar, Sex Magik, catapulted the band into superstar status, selling seven million copies in the US and more than 13 million worldwide.
+He preferred the level of success achieved from the band's previous album, Mother's Milk, which saw them headlining mid-sized venues and making a living off music without endless mainstream media exposure and corporate pressure from labels, promoters, radio, and TV.

 Fruisciante's discomfort with success manifested in his resentment toward the band's hit, "Under the Bridge."
 He purposely tried to throw vocalist Anthony Kiedis off in the ensuing live performances, playing extended intros and wrong notes, and in different octaves and keys.
 The most infamous instance of this was when Frusciante purposefully sabotaged the band's performance on Saturday Night Live in 1992.

 Kiedis resented Frusciante for the performance.
-As he wrote in his book, Scar Tissue:
+As Kiedis wrote in his book, Scar Tissue:

 Frusciante left the Red Hot Chili Peppers for the first time in 1992 while the band was in Japan promoting BSSM.
 He tried to quit immediately before a show in Tokyo, but was persuaded by his bandmates to play one last gig.
 Immediately after the show, he returned to California.

-RCHP needed a replacement ––a really good replacement, after suddenly being thrust into the spotlight––and, after trying out a few musicians who didn't fit the chemistry of the band, eventually settled on Dave Navarro from the band Jane's Addiction.
+RCHP needed a replacement – a really good replacement, after suddenly being thrust into the spotlight.
+After trying out a few musicians who didn't fit, the band eventually settled on Dave Navarro from the band Jane's Addiction.
 RCHP's sole album with Navarro, One Hot Minute, garnered mixed reviews, though the guitarist showed undeniable chemistry with Flea and drummer Chad Smith on the more jam-oriented tracks.

-Frusciante rejoined the band in 1999 following Navarro's departure.
+Navarro was fired in April of 1998, which opened the door for Frusciante to rejoin the band.
 RHCP's comeback single, "Scar Tissue," references Navarro between weeping slide guitar solos with the line "sarcastic Mr. Know-It-All."